 Wednesday, July 5, 2023

 In the Egipcios Kier Tarot, created by an Argentinian occultist, we encounter Card 28, titled Uncertainty.
-The very essence of uncertainty surrounds us always.
 This card evokes the possibility of embracing the mysteries of the future.
+We are feeling insecure, doubtful, and indecisive.

-Two men stand back to back, but their heads turn to meet each other’s gaze, whether to find solace or encouragement, we do not know.
+Two men (perhaps representing aspects one's inner self) stand back to back, but their heads turn to meet each other’s gaze, whether to find solace or encouragement, we do not know.
 Before one man an eye is suspended, a symbol of the divine presence or his own religious devotion.
 The other man relies on a staff for support, hinting at the material tools we lean on during times of uncertainty.

 Above them, three enigmatic symbols adorn the card: a five-pointed star within a circle, a triangle with circles at each angle, and parallel diagonal lines.
 Though their significance is unknown to me, they add an air of mystery to the tableau.
-The fourth symbol, the Hebrew letter Yud, resembling a raindrop, evokes contemplation of renewal and possibility.
+The fourth symbol, the Hebrew letter Yud, resembling a raindrop, evokes renewal and the clearing of vision.
 At the bottom of the card, beneath the image, a rope is depicted.
-It is reminiscent of the elusive Ghayin, a missing letter of the Hebrew alef bet and a reminder of the interconnectedness of knowledge.
+It is reminiscent of Ghayin, a lost letter of the Hebrew alef bet and a reminder of the interconnectedness of life.

 Tarot aficionado, Stuart Kaplan penned an insightful commentary to accompany the deck.
 In the “Little White Book,” he writes that the men stand beneath the Star of the Underworld, a place where the deceased are not yet redeemed, but remain suspended in a realm of possibilities.